-- The partitioning scheme
+- The partitioning scheme or table

 - is not built into the hardware, or even into the BIOS.
 It is only a convention that many operating systems follow.

 - As a safety precaution, it is a good idea to write down the partition table on a piece of paper, so that if it ever corrupts you don't have to lose all your files.

-- Partition types
+- Partition types (aka file system types)

-- Linux (ext2, ext3), swap, DOS FAT
+- Linux (ext2, ext3, ext4), swap, DOS FAT, etc

 - Partitioning a hard disk

 - fdisk, cfdisk

 - Magic number in MBR

-- 0xAA55
+- -0xAA55

 - Used by BIOS to distinguish a bootable disk and a non-bootable disk